crcdng/hen-metaverse-tutorial-1/Tutorial.md

 Wait until Parcel has finished rebuilding the code and test the scene by clicking on the NFT billboard and one the cylinder.
 The NFT link should open in a new tab or window as before, but the cylinder does not work as intended, maily because we haven't told it the Tezos account address yet.
 If you look into the browser console (in Chrome: `View -> Developer -> JavaScript console`) you see a couple of error messages.
 In the next step we are going to add the missing piece.

-## 6 Enter a Tezos account address
+## 6. Enter a Tezos account address

+Each transaction and each account on the blockchain is public, so you can look up an account balance with a blockchain explorer like [tzkt.io](https://tzkt.io/).
+A Tezos account address looks like a string of letters and numbers, for example this one:  "tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9".
+On Hic et Nunc you can view the artist's page for this address: [https://www.hicetnunc.xyz/tz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9](https://www.hicetnunc.xyz/tz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9).
+It is mikrosil, an illustrator who uses strong colours to produce cheerful images and animations.

+To get a feeling for them, look up a few adresses on Hic et Nunc and tzkt.io.
+Use your own address if you already have a wallet.
+A reminder, in the second tutorial you will need a wallet in order to buy an NFT on Hic et Nunc.

-Because the Tezos account address is such along string of characters, it wouldn't be fun to enter it in our 3D scene.
-Instead, we will use a standard HTML form field so we can copy and paste an address.
+As the Tezos account address is a long string, it wouldn't be fun to enter it character by character in our 3D scene.
+Instead, we will use a standard HTML form field where we can copy and paste an address into.
 Let's prepare this now.

 Insert the HTML for the text field before the `<a-scene>` tag.
 Make sure to insert it before the scene and not inside `<a-scene>...</a-scene>`, as the form field is not part of the 3D environment.